mattpolicastro/The-Smart-phone--Self/Meta/Outline.md

 > > compare to Turkle's work in *The Second Self*
 - - Study abroad/long distance communications
 > > autoethnography of time spent abroad and technological anxiety in the United States; compare to McLuhan and the global village
-- - Technology "addiction" and coping mechanisms; technology diets
+- - Extension of the self, Technology "addiction", and coping mechanisms; technology diets
 > > cf. to Turkle in *Alone Together*
+- - - access
+- - - addiction
 - - Commodification and corporatism in consumer technology; Google Glass
 > > examine attitudes of participants as well as a Marxist analysis of means of consumption